 (Note: Normally when I use the half double crochet stitch I like to chain 2 at the end of each row, but because this yarn is so flexible, I decided to only chain 1 at the end of each row.
 If you’d rather chain 2 at the end of each row, that is perfectly fine, just be aware you may need a little extra yarn).

-Alternate the 2nd and 3rd rows until the swatch is big enough to fit around your head, continuing to chain one and turn at the end of each row.
+Alternate the 2nd and 3rd rows until the width measures about two to three inches less than the diameter of your head (or use chart to determine width), continuing to chain one and turn at the end of each row.
 I ended up with 38 rows to fit around my head.

 When you finish the last row, chain one and line up the two ends together, slip stitch the two sides together.
 (If you don’t like to slip stitch, you can also sew the two sides together with a tapestry needle).
 When you finish joining the sides, tie off, leaving a long tail that you can use to gather the top.
 I used a tapestry needle to gather the top into a circle.
 For me, the easiest way was to weave the thread around the edges about two stitches apart and then to pull it tight once I went around the whole thing.